TenebrisNoctua/ServerAuthority/docs/main/howto.md

 return module
 ```

-This simple architecture will be the foundation of our many systems that will run on this server-authoritative model.
+This simple architecture will be the foundation of our many systems that will run on the server-authoritative model.
 Using this, we can implement many types of systems, such as a character movement system, which can be found in the [Examples](../examples/index.md) section.